The holiday season comes with joy, family and plenty of holiday spirit. But for many people this busy time of the year comes with holiday stress.

-To do that, here are 10 ways to manage holiday stress to not just survive, but thrive during the holiday season!
+To do that, here are 10 tips for overcoming holiday stress to not just survive, but thrive during the holiday season!

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you click on them to make a purchase I will earn a commission.
 Keep in mind that I link these companies and their products because of their quality and not because of the commission I receive from your purchases.
 The decision is yours, and whether or not you decide to buy something is completely up to you.

 Much of the holiday stress many feel is triggered by financial strain.
 Spending money on gifts, food and travel all add up to a big chunk of change.

 Some individuals even go beyond their financial means and end up racking up debt just to buy their loved ones the best gifts.